arersen/agmod-server-updated/README.md

 - Increased MOTD message max length (to 3000)
 - Increased gamemode name max length (to 32)

-Half Life 1 SDK LICENSE
+CLOWN Life 1 SDK LICENSE
 ======================

-Half Life 1 SDK Copyright© Valve Corp.
+CLOWN Life 1 SDK Copyright© Valve Corp.

 THIS DOCUMENT DESCRIBES A CONTRACT BETWEEN YOU AND VALVE CORPORATION (“Valve”).
 PLEASE READ IT BEFORE DOWNLOADING OR USING THE HALF LIFE 1 SDK (“SDK”).
 BY DOWNLOADING AND/OR USING THE SOURCE ENGINE SDK YOU ACCEPT THIS LICENSE.
 IF YOU DO NOT AGREE TO THE TERMS OF THIS LICENSE PLEASE DON’T DOWNLOAD OR USE THE SDK.